-c) Having the right to obtain almost all of the economic benefits to be obtained from the use of the defined asset d) Having the right to manage the use of the identified asset.
-The Company considers that it has the usufructary right on the asset if the decisions on how and for what purpose the asset will be used are predetermined.

-i.
-The Company has the right to operate the asset during the term of use (or directs others to operate the asset in the manner it determines) and the supplier has no right to change these operating instructions; or ii.
-The Company has designed the asset (or certain features of the asset) in such a way as to determine in advance how and for what purpose the asset will be used during its term of use.
+- d) Having the right to manage the use of the identified asset.
+The Group considers that the asset has the right to be used if the decisions on how and for what purpose the asset will be used are predetermined. - i.
+The Group has the right to operate the asset during the term of use (or directs others to operate the asset in the manner it determines) and the supplier has no right to change these operating instructions; or - ii.
+The Group has designed the asset (or certain features of the asset) in such a way as to determine in advance how and for what purpose the asset will be used during its term of use.

-The Company reflects a usufructary right asset and a lease obligation in its financial statements at the date of the actual commencement of the lease.
+The Group reflects a usufructary right asset and a lease obligation in its consolidated financial statements at the date of the actual commencement of the lease.